Agha Siraj Durrani: Early life and education

-Durrani was born on 5 October 1953 in Shikarpur.
-Hailing from Garhi Yasin, his father Agha Sadaruddin and uncle Agha Badruddin also served as speakers of the same assembly.
+Durrani was born on 5 October 1953 in Shikarpur.In a Sindhi Family Hailing from Garhi Yasin, his father Agha Sadaruddin and uncle Agha Badruddin also served as speakers of the same assembly.

 He matriculated from the St Patrick's High School in Karachi in 1971, followed by a bachelor of commerce.
 He also pursued an LLB degree at the Sindh Muslim Law College.

 During the 1980s, he left for the United States where he ran a hardware business.

 Political career

 Durrani first contested elections in 1985 during the Zia regime, in which he lost.
 He joined the Pakistan Peoples Party and secured a victory in 1988 elections.
 He was a confidante of PPP chairman Asif Ali Zardari.
-In 1990, during Nawaz Sharif government he was imprisoned for some time for corruption charges.
+In 1990, during Nawaz Sharif government he was imprisoned for some time for embezzlement charges.

 Illness and death

 In later life, Durrani suffered from prolonged health issues.
 He was moved to a private hospital in Karachi when his condition worsened a month before his death.
-He died on 15 October 2025, at the age of 72..
+He died on 15 October 2025, at the age of 72.